rediahmds/catzilla/README.md

 # catzilla-cli

-A CLI based app to configure Gunadarma's Catzilla Robot
+A CLI based app to interact with Gunadarma's Catzilla Robot system